ducquando/learn-swift/README.md

 print(y)   // 2
 ```

 You can also change the value of a variable after declaration.
-The only condition is that the new value's type must match that of the old one.
+The only condition is that the new value's type must match the old one.
 For example:

 ```swift
 // Example of correct variable reassignment